learsiOtni/macro-tracker-web-app/README.md

 - Search
     - [ ] More complex search engine
 - Bugs
-    - [ ] Search Page - Quantity controls does not work if categories are changed very fast.
+    - [ ] Search Page - Quantity controls do not work if categories are changed very fast.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>